buttonwoodcx/bcx-expression-evaluator/README.md

 ### no regular expression support

-    // this would not work
+    // this would not work in bcx-expression /\w/.test(string)

-    /\w/.test(string)
+### some Javascript operators would not work
+`typeof`, 'instanceof', 'delete' would not work, because bcx-expression is not real Javascript.

 [BUTTONWOODCX™ PTY LTD](http://www.buttonwood.com.au).